organix/crlf/abcm/ABCM.md

 # ABCM - Actor Byte-Code Machine

 The **Actor Byte-Code Machine** is a byte-code interpreter for Actor programs.
+Programs are stored and executed directly from Binary Octet-Stream Encoding representation (isomorphic to JSON).

 An actor program is a sequence of _Actions_:
 ```javascript